Free Groups¶

 Return the Fox derivative of

-with respect to a given generatorgen
+selfwith respect to a given generatorgenof the free group.Let

-of the free group.Let \(F\) be a free group with free generators \(x_1, x_2, \ldots, x_n\).
-Let \(j \in \left\{ 1, 2, \ldots , n \right\}\).
-Let \(a_1, a_2, \ldots, a_n\) be \(n\) invertible elements of a ring \(A\).
-Let \(a : F \to A^\times\) be the (unique) homomorphism from \(F\) to the multiplicative group of invertible elements of \(A\) which sends each \(x_i\) to \(a_i\).
-Then, we can define a map \(\partial_j : F \to A\) by the requirements that
+be a free group with free generators .
+Let .
+Let be invertible elements of a ring .
+Let be the (unique) homomorphism from to the multiplicative group of invertible elements of which sends each to .
+Then, we can define a map by the requirements thatand

-The most well-known case is when \(A\) is the group ring \(\ZZ [F]\) of \(F\) over \(\ZZ\), and when \(a_i = x_i \in A\).
-In this case, \(\partial_j\) is simply called the \(j\)-th Fox derivative on \(F\).
+is the group ring of over , and when .
+In this case, is simply called the -th Fox derivative on .INPUT:

 OUTPUT:

-The fox derivative of
+The Fox derivative of

 sage: G = FreeGroup(5) sage: G.inject_variables() Defining x0, x1, x2, x3, x4 sage: (~x0*x1*x0*x2*~x0).fox_derivative(x0) -x0^-1 + x0^-1*x1 - x0^-1*x1*x0*x2*x0^-1 sage: (~x0*x1*x0*x2*~x0).fox_derivative(x1) x0^-1 sage: (~x0*x1*x0*x2*~x0).fox_derivative(x2) x0^-1*x1*x0 sage: (~x0*x1*x0*x2*~x0).fox_derivative(x3) 0